Yang-Mills connections valued on the octonionic algebra: Abstract

 \section{Abstract}

-We consider a formulation of Yang-Mills theory where the gauge field is valued on a non-associative algebra and the gauge transformation is the group of automorphisms of it.
-We show, under mild assumptions, that the only possible gauge formulation for the octonionic non-associative algebra are the usual $\mathfrak{su}(2)$ or $\mathfrak{u}(1)$ Yang-Mills theories.
-We also discuss the particular cases where the gauge transformations are the subalgebras $\mathfrak{su}(3)$, $\mathfrak{su}(2)$, or $\mathfrak{u}(1)$ of the algebra $\mathfrak{g}_2$, related to the corresponding subgroups of $G_2$, the group of automorphisms of the octonions.
+We consider a formulation of Yang-Mills theory where the gauge field is valued on an octonionic algebra and the gauge transformation is the group of automorphisms of it.
+We show, under mild assumptions, that the only possible gauge formulations are the usual $\mathfrak{su}(2)$ or $\mathfrak{u}(1)$ Yang-Mills theories.